 It depends on some factors, i.e,

-- Hotness of the industry: the industry hotness always motivates investors to invest.
+- The hotness of the industry: the industry hotness always motivates investors to invest.

 - Pre-valuation revenues: the revenues before getting funds also ignite investors to invest in your prototype.

-- Traction: Traction is basically quantitative evidence that show customer’s demand.
+- Traction: Traction is basically quantitative evidence that shows customer’s demand.
 This term always gets more traction from investors.

-- Status of team members: investors also look at the strength and status of team member.
+- Status of team members: investors also look at the strength and status of the team member.

 - Distribution channel: For example, if the entrepreneurs run a Facebook page related to their products with 15 million like, now that page might become a distribution channel for your business.